seanox/xml-micro-exchange-php/manual/getting-started.md

 Now comes the first guest.
 Opens the door to the pub, goes to the table and thus opens the regular's table.

-For the XML Micro-Exchange, this is a CONNECT request with the familiar things:
+For XML-Micro-Exchange, this is a CONNECT request with the familiar things:
 Address, Storage Identifier and name from the root element.

 Here it is important to know that the example in the use the full URL instead